 A list of non-mandatory courses that students can choose from to meet program graduation requirements.

-Students taking less than 70% of the course hours or 66 2/3 % of the program course load for any semester.
+Students taking less than 70 per cent of the course hours or 66 2/3 per cent of the program course load for any semester.

 A term commonly used to describe courses offered during the evening and on weekends through the department of Part-time Studies and Workforce Development; does not describe student status (see part-time student).

-Minimum rating for courses is 50%, however a higher grade may be required to obtain credit for graduation purposes.
-See Georgian’s academic policies.
+Minimum rating for courses is 50 per cent, however a higher grade may be required to obtain credit for graduation purposes.
+See Georgian’s Academic Regulations.